aseifeln/CBR-Manager/README.md

 3) Enable the JavaScript Google Maps API in the Google Cloud Platform console.

-4) A Google billing account must also be linked, but there is a free trial that provides $200 of credit at the moment.

 **Note**: The above steps are optional for running on localhost, but will display "Map cannot load properly" error along with the "For developer purposes only" watermark.
 However, the map will still display the correct location with the marker in the right place.

 ### Additional Environmental Settings ###